SMETS 2 Meters

 No aerial | 89% |

-The table below shows the different frequency bands used.
+The tables below show the different frequency bands used by Smart Meter Comms Hubs.

 ---|---|---|---|